DataDog/documentation/content/en/events/guides/migrating_from_stream_to_explorer.md

 You can continue to access the Event Stream from the navigation menu alongside the new features:

-{{< img src="events/guides/navigation.png" alt="This image shows the events explorer side by side with the event stream in the Datadog app navigation." style="width:50%;" >}}
+{{< img src="events/guides/navigation.png" alt="The events explorer alongside the event stream in the Datadog app navigation." style="width:50%;" >}}

-## 2. Migrate existing event monitors and dashboard widgets
+## Migrate existing event monitors and dashboard widgets

 You can still edit your existing event monitors and widgets.
 However, new event monitors and widgets use the new event monitor query syntax.
 You also may want to migrate existing event stream, event timeline, or event overlay monitors and widgets.
 To migrate, update the search query to match the new one.
-You can do this by manually recreating your existing monitors using these guidelines:
+You can do this by manually recreating your existing monitors following these examples:

 |                           Description                           |                                                    Legacy syntax                                                   |                                              New Syntax                                             |
 |:---------------------------------------------------------------:|:------------------------------------------------------------------------------------------------------------------:|:---------------------------------------------------------------------------------------------------:|